alugili/ModernArchitectureShop/README.md

 .Api</br>
 The WebAPI stuff.

-Note!
+*Note!*<br>
 StoreApi and the BasketApi assemblies are mixing the Infrastructure and the WebAPI and the Application Logic.
 In the next version, I will separate them according to the clean architecture principles.

 ### ModernArchitectureShop.BlazorUI Service

 In the ModernArchitectureShop.BlazorUI.Startup.cs I have registered all services, and I have added the HTTP clients to the services.

 #### HTTP Clients